-Health & Safety plays a major role in the design, planning and fit out of an office environment, including the use and maintenance thereafter.
+Health & Safety plays a major role in the design, planning and fit out of an office environment, including the use of and maintenance of thereafter.

-Quite apart from the human cost, accidents can have serious repercussions for a business, with the implication of financial costs and the damage to reputation. even on small jobs it is essential to establish the competency of people carrying out the work.
+Quite apart from the personal cost, accidents can have serious repercussions for a business, with the implication of financial costs and the damage reputation.
+Even on small projects it is essential to establish the competency of people carrying out the work